PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 def "A word can be stored and retrieved from the database"() {}
 ```

 A Spock test method contains two sections: `when:` and `then:`.
 The former is used for the setup of our test case, the latter checks if specified conditions have been met.
-Let's create a new `Word` object, assign it some value, add it to the repository and then see, if a call to the repository's `findAll()` method returns a single object with the same value as the one that we have created.
+Let's create a new `Word` object, assign it some value, add it to the repository and then see, if a call to the repository's `findAll()` method returns a single object with the same value as the one that you have created.

 Here is the complete method:
 ```